 Adding a few extra canned or packaged items each time you shop can be a helpful way to fill your cupboards over time.
 This is easier on the supply chain than stockpiling food all at once and helps make sure that others can get what they need as well.
 This pantry planner (PDF) provides ideas on what may be helpful to include, such as:

 - Canned fruits, vegetables and pasta sauces

 - Protein sources such as canned or dried beans and lentils, canned fish and nut butters

-- Pre-packaged soups, chillis and other ready-to-eat meals
+- Pre-packaged soups, chili and other ready-to-eat meals

 - Pet food (if applicable)